oVirt/ovirt-site/source/event/workshop/global-workshops.html.md

 # OVirt Global Workshops

-The purpose of this page is to document upcoming oVirt Workshops. oVirt Workshops are a community effort and will be held at both industry events and the campuses of oVirt Board Member companies.
+oVirt workshops focus on introducing the project, the technologies inside of the sub-projects, and holding technical breakouts for learning and hacking. oVirt Workshops are a community effort and are held at both industry events and the campuses of oVirt board member companies.

+The purpose of this page is to document upcoming oVirt Workshops.
 The community will target holding a workshop once every 2-3 months and cycling through each geographic region.
-This page will include schedule information, registration information and outstanding action items for developing each workshop.
+This page will include schedule information, registration information, and outstanding action items for developing each workshop.

 If you are interested in setting up a workshop, please contact [Leslie Hawthorn](User:Lh).